 What Is an Alternative Therapy?

-A health treatment that is not classified as standard Western medical practice is referred to as complementary and alternative medicine (CAM).
-CAM encompasses a variety of approaches.
-They include everything from diet and exercise to mental conditioning and lifestyle changes.
-Examples of CAM therapies include:
+A health treatment that isn't considered standard Western medical practice is referred to as complementary and alternative medicine (CAM).
+These can be anything from diet and exercise to mental conditioning and lifestyle changes, including:

-Using an herbal supplement requires caution and should be taken only after consulting your doctor.
-This is because supplements could interact with medicines that you are also taking, and use could be dangerous for people with certain conditions.
+Don't take a supplement unless you've talked to your doctor about it.
+They could interact with your medicines, and they can be dangerous for people with certain conditions.
 Your doctor can help you weigh the risks and potential benefits.
 That way, you can make an informed decision.

 Meditation is sometimes described as an altered state of consciousness.
-Meditation can help promote relaxation, which has been found to be helpful for depression.
+It can help you relax, which helps with your depression.

-Massage uses touch to help provide relaxation.
-Most touch therapies are based on the premises that the mind and body are interconnected and that physical health and emotional well-being are closely linked.
-The belief is that, when the body is relaxed, the mind contributes to better health, less depression, and overall well-being.
+Most touch therapies are based on the idea that the mind and body are interconnected; your physical health and emotional well-being are closely linked.
+The belief is that when your body is relaxed, your mind can add to better health, less depression, and overall wellness.